 When I think of this situation, I think of what Peter says in 1 Peter 1:18–19, that Jesus “ransomed [us] from the futile ways inherited from [our] forefathers, not with perishable things such as silver or gold, but with [his] precious blood.”
 One of the things this passage teaches us is that Jesus has set us free from the futility or emptiness that is part and parcel of living as a sinner in a sin-infected and sin-affected world.
 He did not do this with money or precious jewels or possessions, things that will sooner or later pass away.
 He did it with His own blood.
 He gave His life so that you and I who call on God as our Father (1 Peter 1:17) would not only be set free from our sins and from the emptiness and futility of our lives, but also that we would have meaning and purpose forevermore.
 He has provided the ultimate answer to question 1, and, thus, to questions 2 and 3 also.
 Apart from Christ, everything is “vanity and a striving after wind” (Eccl.
 1:14ff.).
 But in Christ, everything and everyone has meaning and purpose forever.

 Dr. Guy M. Richard is executive director and assistant professor of systematic theology at Reformed Theological Seminary in Atlanta.
-He is author of What Is Faith? and The Supremacy of God in the Theology of Samuel Rutherford.
+He is author of several books, including Baptism: Answers to Common Questions.